drjack0/iot2020-2021/sekkyone_lora/README.md

 ## Main System Setup

+You can find **device firmware** in the *dev* folder.
+To continue in the tutorial, it is necessary to keep in mind the `APP_EUI`, `DEV_EUI` and `APP_KEY` values ​​coming from TTN, which will then be inserted in the code for the configuration of the LoRa nodes before compiling and flashing the firmwares.

 ### AWS Setup
 1. Create and AWS IoT Core application
 2. Set up an [IoT Rule]